Swarmops/Swarmops/README.md

 - [x] Import all crypto pairs from Shapeshift and track exchange rates
 - [ ] Rewrite the Bitcoin Hotwallet page to display Bitcoin Cash balances (part 2, including conversion to fiat)
+- [ ] Write a Pay Invoice page for Bitcoin Cash
-- [ ] Enable cryptocurrency as any other currency on entry
+- [x] Enable cryptocurrency as any other currency on entry
 - [ ] Enable payment identifiers, with currency
 - [ ] Tie payment identifiers to people and suppliers
 - [ ] String Freeze